Learn about the Creative Economy in the U.S. Territories, including businesses, employment figures and key industries.

 Location quotients (LQ) measure an industry’s state concentration relative to the U.S. rate.
 For example, an LQ of 1.2 indicates that state level employment in a given industry or sector is 20% greater than the national rate; an LQ of 0.8 indicates that the state’s employment in the industry or sector is 20% below the national rate.

 Regions, for the purpose of this dashboard, are defined by the geography groupings for the nation’s six regional arts organizations (RAOs).
 RAOs are nonprofit organizations that partner with their constituent state arts agencies and with the National Endowment for the Arts on planning and program delivery.
-They are: Arts Midwest (IL, IN, IA, MI, MN, ND, OH, SD, WI), Mid-America Arts Alliance (AR, KS, MO, NE, OK, TX), Mid Atlantic Arts Foundation (DE, DC, MD, NJ, NY, PA, VA, WV), New England Foundation for the Arts (CT, ME, MA, NH, RI, VT), South Arts (AL, FL, GA, KY, LA, MS, NC, SC, TN) and Western States Arts Federation (AK, AZ, CA, CO, HI, ID, MT, NM, NV, OR, UT, WA, WY).
+They are: Arts Midwest (IL, IN, IA, MI, MN, ND, OH, SD, WI), Mid-America Arts Alliance (AR, KS, MO, NE, OK, TX), Mid Atlantic Arts (DE, DC, MD, NJ, NY, PA, PR, VA, VI, WV), New England Foundation for the Arts (CT, ME, MA, NH, RI, VT), South Arts (AL, FL, GA, KY, LA, MS, NC, SC, TN) and Western States Arts Federation (AK, AS, AZ, CA, CO, GU, HI, ID, MP, MT, NM, NV, OR, UT, WA, WY).

 Supporting arts and cultural production industries produce and disseminate arts and cultural commodities.